 For the explanation of this observation one can exclude the influence of electromagnetism and the earth's magnetic field, since the glasses come to a standstill in clearly different directions.

-In the body of living things, water has a hexagonal memory?
+In the body of living things, water has a tetragonal memory?

 The following pictures document the 11 resting positions after the Kölsch glass have been commuted.
 In the first attempt, only the centered Kölsch glass (I) in the centrally positioned Pilsner glass was activated.
 In experiment 2, the Kölsch glasses (II + III) in the right and left Pilsner glasses were activated.
 In experiment 3, the Kölsch glasses (I + II) of the Pils glass in the center and the right Pilsner were activated.
 In experiment 4, the Kölsch glasses (I + III) of the Pils glass in the middle and the Pils glass on the left were activated.
 In experiments 5-11 (with magnet), all 3 Kölsch glasses were always activated.

 the repetitions are: